IvoAdrian/streaming-performance/ysb/README.md

 To run the experiments shells scripts have been created.
 They can be found in the subfolders: [akka/bin](akka/bin) and [reactor/bin](reactor/bin) .

 The `run-with-agent.sh` script was used to set up the configuration for Native Image.
 It was only necessary for the Reactor variant.
-For Akka preconfigured libraries were included in the build.sbt.
+For Akka preconfigured libraries were included in the `build.sbt`.

 After that, the Native Image of the program was built by `sbt graalvm-native-image:packageBin`.